huggingface/optimum-intel/README.md

 optimum-cli export openvino --model gpt2 --int8 ov_model
 ```

-To apply quantization on both weights and activations, you can more information in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov).
+To apply quantization on both weights and activations, you can find more information in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov).

 #### Inference: